 SIMPLE IRAs (Savings Incentive Match Plan for Employees of Small Employers) are used by small employers and companies.
 If the small business you work for uses SIMPLE IRAs you can still contribute to your own Traditional IRA or Roth IRA.

-What is a SEP IRA?
+What Is A SEP IRA?

-Since you are currently in a lower tax bracket why not pay the taxes now (at the lower rate) so you can use take the money out tax free once you are in the higher tax bracket (and avoid paying that higher tax).
+Since you are currently in a lower tax bracket why not pay the taxes now (at the lower rate) so you can use take the money out tax-free once you are in the higher tax bracket (and avoid paying that higher tax).

 You will need to set up your IRA in a brokerage account.
-Many large banks can help you set up a brokerage account, but we recommend going with a discount online brokerage for one main reason: less fees.
+Many large banks can help you set up a brokerage account, but we recommend going with a discount online brokerage for one main reason: fewer fees.

 When you’re first getting started, you simply do not have that much money.
 By minimizing the amount of money you pay the brokerage firm (in fees), the more you are investing in the account.
 There are many such companies out there, which we will cover below.

 Remember, by managing your own account (with low fees), you get to keep more of what your investment earns.
 If the market goes up by 8%, you should get as much of that as possible.
-You not only deserve it, you have EARNED it!
+You not only deserve it, but you have also EARNED it!
 If you pay someone 2%, you will only get 6% (and that is assuming they earn as much as a diversified index fund, which may not even always be the case).

-The minimum amount needed to open a Roth IRA with Vanguard is $1,000 dollars, but many of their funds have a $3,000 requirement.
+The minimum amount needed to open a Roth IRA with Vanguard is $1,000 dollars, but many of their funds have a $3,000 minimum investment requirement.
 One of the popular funds they offer that you can choose to invest in is the “Vanguard Target Retirement Funds” ($1,000 minimum).

 Historically, this has been a winning strategy.
 The market may go up and down, but over extended periods of time, it has always gone up!
-Data has shown that picking stocks is for dummies.
+Data has shown that picking individual stocks is for dummies.
 If you don’t believe us, just google what Warren Buffet has to say about index funds.
-We will just save you the trouble though, because he freaking loves them.
+We will just save you the trouble though because he freaking loves them.